khakhalin/notes/00_queue_to_do.md

 * sql things like `lead(COL, 1, default_value) over (partition by COL2 order by COL3) as NAME`
 * sql common table expression
 * https://en.wikipedia.org/wiki/Amazon_S3 - what is it?
-* * Flask (allegedly flask + docker = 80% of what one needs for a typical deployment)
-* how to troubleshoot Flask locally
 * Roles in Snowflake - how do they work
 * Kubernetes Cookbook (from O'Reilly) - maybe find it and leaf through it?
 * AWS Elastic Kubernetes Service